clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

 Research Interests
 ======
 I'm interested in how expectation and surprise influence learning.
-Surprising new information can modify memories, bearing implications for education, eyewitness testimony, and combating the spread of misinformation.
-Memory malleability is a two-sided coin: False memories can be harmful, but malleability can also allow us to update memories with new information.
-Because our flexible brains learn from error, we are able to correct mistakes and integrate old and new knowledge.
-My long-term goals include extending this line of research to improve education and science communication, combat real-world false memories, and understand belief updating.
-To explore these research questions, I use a combination of behavioral and fMRI methods.
+Surprising new information can modify memories, bearing implications for education, eyewitness testimony, belief and updating.
+Memory malleability is a two-sided coin: Our flexible brains recreate experiences, which can produce false memories but can also help us update our knowledge with relevant new information.
+My long-term goals include applying this research to improve education and science communication, combat the spread of misinformation, and understand belief updating.
+To explore these research questions, I conduct both behavioral and fMRI studies.

-Ongoing Projects
+Key Projects
 ======
-1. Investigating how surprising reminders distort naturalistic episodic memories (behavior & fMRI)
+1. Investigating how surprising reminders let episodic memories be updated (behavior & fMRI)
-2. Developing an intervention to change beliefs and intentions about risky activities during the COVID-19 pandemic (behavior)
+2. Changing beliefs and intentions about risky behaviors during the COVID-19 pandemic (behavior)
-3. Testing how the motivational and affective context of learning shapes responses to prediction error (behavior & fMRI)
+3. Exploring how the motivational and affective context of learning shapes responses to prediction error (behavior & fMRI)
-4. Modeling the interactions between episodic memory and model-based reinforcement learning (behavior, computational modelling, & fMRI)
+4. Modeling the relationship between episodic memory and model-based reinforcement learning (behavior, computational modelling, & fMRI)
-5. Exploring individual differences in belief updating and learning from error (behavior)